Iciclemeltz/Hacksocial-Project/README.md

 # Optimizing Household Electricity through Data Science
- Optimizing Electricity consumption through Machine Learning to save electricity as well as reduce the electricity bill
+ Optimizing Electricity consumption through Data Science to save electricity as well as reduce the electricity bill

 WattTrack(TheCoolKidz) is a simple dashboard developed using Dash and Plotly.
 It helps the consumer monitor their electricity consumption on a daily basis.
 WattTrack(TheCoolKidz) also does a forecasting of the electricity, thus helping the consumer an estimation of his/her electricity bill.